ag-informatics/ag-informatics-course/module3/lab3/README.md

 README.md       <-- optional
 ```

-## Farm Management Software
+## Farm Management application

-We are going to create a basic version of farm management software by the end of this class.
-Each lab in module 3-6 will introduce you to new concepts that you will need to build the software.
+We are going to create a basic version of farm management application by the end of this class.
+Each lab in module 3-6 will introduce you to new concepts that you will need to build the application.
 In this lab (module 3), we will start with the fundamental element: data model.
 However, farm is complicated and diverse.
-Thus, we will limit the complexity of the farm that we are going to build software for in this lab.
+Thus, we will limit the complexity of the farm that we are going to build application for in this lab.
 The lab 3 farm is inspired by the classic farm simulation game ["Harvest Moon: Back to the nature"](https://en.wikipedia.org/wiki/Harvest_Moon:_Back_to_Nature) (Released in 1999)

 ![Harvest Moon](https://upload.wikimedia.org/wikipedia/en/b/bf/Harvest_Moon_Back_to_Nature.jpg)